-Easy-to-read medicine information about carbimazole – what is it, how to take it safely and possible side effects.
-Carbimazole is commonly called Neo-Mercazole.
+Carbimazole is used to control an overactive thyroid gland (hyperthyroidism).
+Find out how to take it safely and possible side effects.
+Carbimazole is also called Neo-Mercazole.

 |Type of medicine||Also called|